DansiT is a regional center for dance in Trondheim and Mid-Norway.

 DansiT’s main goal is to strengthen and develop the professional dance field in the region, and establish contact between regional, national and international artists and organizations/institutions.

 DansiT offers a production space, a residency program, co-productions and various workshops/seminars for dance artists.
 The DansiT-administration also offers application- and choreographic/dramaturgical consultancy to artists in production.

 In addition DansiT promotes, offers and delivers a range of dance-related activities, such as national and international guest performances, touring network, Multiplié dance festival and other public events.

 DansiT also focuses on dance film through being the Norwegian partner in the international dance competition 60secondsdance, as well as curating a dance film program as a part of Minimalen Short Film Festival in Trondheim.

 DansiT offers residency to choreographers and companies.
-Artists in residence will have access to the production facilities in DansiT, including the production space (weekdays: 9 am – 5 pm, Fri-Sun: all day), artistic and administrative support from the dance consultants, and access to DansiTs technical equipment.
+Artists in residence will have access to the production facilities at DansiT, including the production space (weekdays: 9 am – 5 pm, Fri-Sun: all day), artistic and administrative support from the dance consultants, and access to DansiTs technical equipment.

 In periods we can also offer housing in Husly Artist Residency for a low cost.

 Would you like to apply for a residency at DansiT?
 Please send us an application with the following content: